Pinball Dreams

 Pinball Dreams is a pinball simulation video game developed by Digital Illusions and originally released for the Amiga in 1992.
 It spawned several sequels, including Pinball Fantasies and Pinball Illusions.
-The MS-DOS port was digitally released by Rebellion Developments along with its sequel and Pinball Mania on February 22, 2011 on GOG.com with support for Microsoft Windows.
+The MS-DOS port was digitally released by Rebellion Developments along with its sequel Pinball Dreams 2 and Pinball Mania on February 22, 2011 on GOG.com with support for Microsoft Windows.
 It received an OS X build on April 23, 2013; and a Linux build on August 19, 2014.

 Gameplay

 The game includes four pinball tables: